bennybebo/Grader-Application/README.md

 VScode:         We may recommend to use the latest version.

 ## Database Creation and Initialization
+Before running the program, there are a few steps to do to setup the database.

-To create the database, you may run 'rails db:create'.
+1. To create the database, you may run 'rails db:create'.
 However, Database 'db/development.sqlite3' already exists.

-To migrate, you need to run 'rails db:migrate' to apply the database migration.
+2. To migrate, you need to run 'rails db:migrate' to apply the database migration.

+3. To make seed, you need to run 'rails db:seed' to create a default admin user account for approving new sign-ups.

-## How to Run the Test Suite
+## How to Use

-## Services

-## Deployment Instructions
-This application is ready for the deployment.
-You need to set up the envrionment for your platform and follow their respective deployment guides.

-(TEMP) ------------------
-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version (done)

-* System dependencies (done)

-* Configuration (done)

-* Database creation

-* Database initialization
-*
-* How to run the test suite

-* Services
-(job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Please start with the default admin user (email: admin.1@osu.edu, password: password) account.
+After logging in with admin email and password, go to top bar and click Course Catalog.
+It will direct to an empty page of Course Catalog for now.
+Click Reload Courses, and all the course information will be loaded to the system.
+(Click Course Catalog to refresh the page.)

+Now, you can log out admin user account and sign up for the student, instructor, or admin user account.
+Student user account can be signed up directly, while both instructor and admin user account need approval from existed admin user.
+The approval can be done in Account Approval page in admin user homepage.